astanabe/eDNAmanual/metabarcodinganalysiswithClaident.en.md

 These FASTA files contain the parts of the forward and reverse primers of the 1st PCR that are actually sequenced.
 Remove the regions where the index primers of the 2nd PCR anneal so that only the regions read by the sequencer remain.
-For example, if MiFish-U-F `ACACTCTTTCCCTACACGACGCTCTTCCGATCTNNNNNNGTCGGTAAAACTCGTGCCAGC` is used as the forward primer in the 1st PCR, write `NNNNNNGTCGGTAAAACTCGTGCCAGC` as the sequence.
+For example, if MiFish-U-F `ACA CTC TTT CCC TAC ACG ACG CTC TTC CGA TCT NNN NNN GTC GGT AAA ACT CGT GCC AGC` is used as the forward primer in the 1st PCR, write `NNN NNN GTC GGT AAA ACT CGT GCC AGC` as the sequence.
 Multiple primer sequences can be listed in each file, but the first forward primer is paired only with the first reverse primer, and combinations with the remaining reverse primers are not considered.
 Degenerate base codes such as `R`, `Y`, `M`, `K`, and `N` can be used in the sequences.
 When slightly different primer sequences such as MiFish variants are mixed, align them and write the degenerate consensus sequence.